softindex/uikernel/docs/list-express-api.md

 result(function func(Error err, Object data))
 {% endhighlight %}

-Specify send response function
+Specify a function to call when you have a response

 ----

-## Usage
+## Usage Example

-Pass model instance to Express API:
+Pass a model instance to Express API:

 {% highlight javascript %}
 var router = express.Router();
 Grid.listExpressAPI(router).model(advertisersList);
 {% endhighlight %}

-or use a constructor for that:
+Or use a constructor for that:

 {% highlight javascript %}
 var router = express.Router();